 Q: Do your drivers wait more than 5 minutes for seniors?

-Q: Most of our passengers don’t have cell phones.
+Q: Most of our riders don’t have cell phones.
 How do they communicate with drivers?

-You can use our Concierge platform to request a ride for a passenger who does not have a mobile phone.
-In this case, we highly recommend ensuring that the Concierge agent has a way to convey the details of the ride to the passenger, such as the license plate number, car type, and driver name since the passenger won't be able to receive the SMS texts that would normally convey this information.
-When the ride is matched with a driver, the Concierge agent will be able to view the ride details live in Concierge.
+You can use our Concierge platform to request a ride for a rider who does not have a mobile phone.
+In this case, we highly recommend ensuring that the Concierge coordinator has a way to convey the details of the ride to the rider, such as the license plate number, car type, and driver name since the rider won't be able to receive the SMS texts that would normally convey this information.
+When the ride is matched with a driver, the Concierge coordinator will be able to view the ride details live in Concierge.

 Q: Are drivers specifically trained to transport patients and/or healthcare members?

 There is currently no specialized training that our drivers go through that is tailored to transporting patients and healthcare members, but all of our drivers must pass a background check and complete the onboarding process prior to driving for Lyft.

 Q: Are drivers notified that they are transporting a patient or healthcare member when they are matched with the ride?

 No, drivers are not informed through the app that the ride is for a healthcare partner or requested by a Concierge coordinator.
 However, when the driver receives a "Driver Note" via SMS text, it is usually an indicator to the driver that it is a special type of ride.